ava-labs/avalanchego/x/merkledb/README.md

 ## Views

 A _view_ is a proposal to modify a MerkleDB.
 If a view is _committed_, its changes are written to the MerkleDB.
-It can be queried, and when it is, it will return the state that the MerkleDB will contain if the view is committed.
+It can be queried, and when it is, it returns the state that the MerkleDB will contain if the view is committed.
+A view is immutable after creation.
+Namely, none of its key-value pairs can be modified.

 A view can be built atop the MerkleDB itself, or it can be built atop another view.
 Views can be chained together.
 For example, we might have: